Emzzy241/Animal-Wikipaedia/README.md

 * Bootstrap

 ## Description
-_This website is an amusement park website where you can determine what ride fits you best by inputting your height_
+_This website is for learning about insects, snakes, and turtles, in here you can learn if an animal is safe or not and you can also learn if they're good in your habitat_

 ## Setup/Installation
 * _Open the directory._